Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 If you answered “yes” to any of these questions, you may want to speak with Dr. Caesar about having a sleep consultation.

 To do this Dr. Caesar will utilize a pharyngometer and a rhinometer.
 These are painless state-of-the-art devices for measuring the size and volume of your airway and nasal passages.
-This will give the doctor a precise picture of your airway and how much it is collapsing when you sleep.
-Based on these results, Dr. Caesar may recommend a sleep study.
+This will give the sleep specialist a precise picture of your airway and how much it is collapsing when you sleep.

 What is a Sleep Study?

 Only an overnight sleep study that a medical doctor reads can diagnose a person with obstructive sleep apnea (OSA).
-There are two types of overnight sleep studies: a polysomnogram(PSG) and a home sleep test (HST).
-For a PSG, the patient will sleep in a sleep lab, either in a doctor’s office or hospital setting.
-There are leads on the head and body that will take measurements while the patient is asleep.
+There are two types of overnight sleep studies: a Polysomnogram (PSG) and a Home Sleep Test (HST).
+For a PSG, the patient will stay in a sleep lab overnight, either in a doctor’s office or hospital setting.
+The technician will place leads on the head and body that will take measurements while the patient is asleep.

 How do you Treat Obstructive Sleep Apnea?